 Information is provided here for City of Austin Businesses and Industries during COVID-19, including definitions and guidance for employers, employees and customers.

-Under the recent Governor’s Order, some businesses, such as restaurants and retail operations, are allowed to resume operations at partial (25 percent) capacity.
-Building capacity, or occupant load, is based on a number of factors identified on a facility’s Occupant Load.
+Under the recent Governor’s Orders and for future phases, businesses will be allowed to expand their operations based on specific percentages of partial capacity.
+Building capacity, or occupant load, is based on a number of factors identified on a facility’s Occupant Load card.

 - Temporary Occupant Load Calculation

 For those businesses that plan to resume operations under the Governor’s Order and do not have an Occupant Load Card or know their allowed capacity, the City of Austin Development Services Department can provide a Temporary Occupant Load Calculation.
 To obtain a Temporary Occupant Load Calculation for your facility, please email OLC@austintexas.gov.
 Include the following information:

 Contact information for the agent of the property (owner, manager)